 Professional Development Learning Opportunity through KAGE Foundation – Looking for quality professional learning opportunities for your educators, administrators, counselors, or parents.
 Trying to stretch an almost nonexistent professional development budget?
 Do we have a deal for you!
 Experts in our state and beyond have volunteered their services to provide professional learning experiences, tailoring the material to fit your audience and purpose.
 100% of the proceeds goes to the KAGE Foundation which provides financial assistance to qualified Kentucky students who, because of financial need, would otherwise be unable to participate in the summer gifted programs offered by Kentucky’s public universities.
 CLICK HERE FOR MORE INFORMATION.

-• PRIMARY TALENT POOL BROCHURE (produced by the KY Advisory Council for Gifted & Talented Children): The Primary Talent Pool is a group of student who possess demonstrated or potential ability to perform at exceptionally high levels in the primary years (P1-P4; Kindergarten through Third Grade).
+PRIMARY TALENT POOL BROCHURE (produced by the KY Advisory Council for Gifted & Talented Children): The Primary Talent Pool is a group of students who possess demonstrated or potential ability to perform at exceptionally high levels in the primary years (P1-P4; Kindergarten through Third Grade).
 Click HERE to download the brochure,

-• GIFTED EDUCATION MONTH IN KENTUCKY is usually designated in February, but NOW is always a good time to open positive dialogues with key decision makers, parents, local officials, and community members.
+GIFTED EDUCATION MONTH IN KENTUCKY is usually designated in February, but NOW is always a good time to open positive dialogues with key decision makers, parents, local officials, and community members.
 To download a list of activities YOU can do in your community to increase awareness of gifted education, click HERE

 NATIONAL REPORTS OF INTEREST TO GIFTED ADVOCATES: